Joseph Crétin

-Joseph Crétin (19 December 1799 – 22 February 1857) was the first Roman Catholic Bishop of Saint Paul, Minnesota.
+Joseph Crétin (December 19, 1799 – February 22, 1857) was an American Catholic prelate who was the first Roman Catholic Bishop of Saint Paul, Minnesota.
 Cretin Avenue in St. Paul, Cretin-Derham Hall High School, and Cretin Hall at the University of St. Thomas are named for him.

 Life

-He was born in Montluel, in the département of Ain, France, 19 December 1799.
+Crétin was born in Montluel, in the département of Ain, France, December 19, 1799.
 He made his preparatory studies in the Petits séminaires of Meximieux (Ain) and Saint-Genis-l'Argentière (Rhône), his studies of philosophy at Alix (Rhône), and of theology in the seminary of Saint-Sulpice, Paris.
-He was ordained priest 20 December 1823, and soon was appointed vicar in the parish at Ferney, and eventually became its parish priest.
+He was ordained priest December 20, 1823, and soon was appointed vicar in the parish at Ferney, and eventually became its parish priest.
 He built there a new church and founded a boys' college with funds gathered on a tour through France.
 At this period, he revived the Catholic faith among parishioners, who had been made indifferent by the proximity of the Protestant cantons of Switzerland.
 But Crétin longed for a larger field of activity; at one time he thought earnestly of going as a missionary to China.
 His perplexities in that regard were solved by the advent of his old friend, Bishop Mathias Loras, first bishop of Dubuque, Iowa, who arrived in France in 1838 in search of priests for to evangelize his vast diocese.

-Crétin was one of the few who volunteered and on 16 August 1838, he secretly left his parish, embarked at Le Havre with Bishop Loras, and landed in New York in October of the same year.
-The winter of 1838-39 was spent in St. Louis, Missouri, and on his arrival in Dubuque, 18 April 1839, he was immediately appointed vicar-general of the new diocese.
+Crétin was one of the few who volunteered and on August 16, 1838, he secretly left his parish, embarked at Le Havre on board the Lyons with Bishop Loras, and landed in New York on October 12 of the same year.
+The winter of 1838-39 was spent in St. Louis, Missouri, and on his arrival in Dubuque, April 18, 1839, he was immediately appointed vicar-general of the new diocese.
 For over eleven years, he exercised his priestly ministry in these new regions, dividing his time between Dubuque, Prairie du Chien, Wisconsin, and the Winnebago Indians in the neighborhood of Fort Atkinson, in Winneshiek County, Iowa.
 Only once, in 1847, did he absent himself, when he made a trip to Europe in the interest of his missions.
 In 1850 St. Paul, Minnesota became the seat of a new diocese.
-Crétin was appointed its first bishop, and went to France, to be consecrated, 26 January 1851, at Belley by Bishop Devie, who had ordained him to the priesthood.
+Crétin was appointed its first bishop, and went to France, to be consecrated, January 26, 1851, at Belley by Bishop Devie, who had ordained him to the priesthood.